VarunJain-2001/VarunJain-2001/README.md

 - 🌱 I’m currently learning **Data Structures and Algorithm**

-- 👯 I’m looking to collaborate on **Artificial Intelligence and Machine Learning**
+- 👯 I’m looking to collaborate on **Data Analysis and Machine Learning**

 - 📫 How to reach me **varunjain5252@gmail.com**